AndreasFerdinand/yasccdi/README.md

 ```bash
 sudo docker volume ls -f "dangling=true"
 ```

+## FAQ
+### Why isn't the configuration persisted in a volume outside of the container?
+When a backup is restored, the configuration files will be deleted.
+If the directories are mounted outside the container they cannot be deleted and therefor backup restoration doesn't work.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.